Quantum harmonic analysis for polyanalytic Fock spaces: Introduction

 \section{Introduction}

 The study of linear operators acting on reproducing kernel spaces is a recurring theme in operator theory.
 Among the big class of reproducing kernel Hilbert spaces, the Fock space (also called Segal--Bargmann--Fock space or any combination of these names) is one of the more popular ones to study; see \cite{Bauer_Isralowitz2012, Fulsche2020,hagger2021, XiaZheng, Zhu} for just a handful of the many works related to operators on the Fock space.
-An interesting variation of the standard Fock spaces is the class of \emph{polyanalytic Fock spaces}, which have received quite some attention in mathematical physics lately \cite{Abreu_Balazs_deGosson_Mouayn2015,Abreu_Groechenig_Romero2019,Behrndt_Holzmann_Lotoreichik_Raikov2022,Constales_Faustino_Krausshar2011,Haimi_Hedenmalm2013}.
-They also appear very naturally in time-frequency analysis as the image of the Gabor transform with a Hermite window \cite{Abreu2010,Groechenig_Jaming_Malinnikova2020,Keller_Luef2021,Luef_Skrettingland2021}.
+An interesting variation of the standard Fock spaces is the class of \emph{polyanalytic Fock spaces}, which have received quite some attention in mathematical physics lately \cite{Abreu_Balazs_deGosson_Mouayn2015,Abreu_Groechenig_Romero2019,Behrndt_Holzmann_Lotoreichik_Raikov2022,Constales_Faustino_Krausshar2011,Haimi_Hedenmalm2013}, see also \cite{Balk1991} for a general account on polyanalytic functions.
+Their physical importance stems from the fact that the \emph{true} polyanalytic Fock spaces (to be defined below) are exactly the eigenspaces of the Landau operator $\mathcal L_{z, \overline{z}} := -\partial_z \partial_{\overline{z}} + \overline{z}\partial_{\overline{z}}$ acting on $L^2(\mathbb C, e^{-|z|^2})$, which has first been observed in \cite{Abreu2010b} and independently in \cite{Mouayn2011}.
+The true polyanalytic Fock spaces also appear very naturally in time-frequency analysis as the image of the Gabor transform with a Hermite window, whereas the full polyanalytic Fock spaces appear as the image of vectorial Gabor transforms with the window vector consisting of the first $n$ Hermite functions \cite{Abreu2010,Abreu2010b,Keller_Luef2021,Luef_Skrettingland2021}.
+Both of these, apparently independent, features seemingly root on discoveries made in \cite{Grochenig_Lyubarskii2009}.
 Moreover, as for every reproducing kernel Hilbert space, Toeplitz operators are a natural class of operators to study on these spaces; see \cite{Arroyo_Sanchez_Hernandez_Lopez2021,Maximenko_Telleria2020,Rozenblum_Vasilevski2019} for some recent contributions.
 Even more recently, the second author investigated properties such as compactness and the Fredholm property of operators acting on these spaces including Toeplitz and Hankel operators \cite{hagger2023}.
 However, standard techniques such as the limit operator method were not quite strong enough to answer all relevant questions.
+For instance, in \cite[Theorem 23]{hagger2023} it was shown that if $f$ is a symbol such that the Toeplitz operator with symbol $f$ is compact on the analytic Fock space, it must be compact on every true polyanalytic Fock space.
+The second author then asked the natural question about the converse (see \cite[Question 31]{hagger2023}).
+The approach in \cite{hagger2023} was quite ad hoc and did not provide enough insight to construct a counterexample.
 This is where \emph{quantum harmonic analysis (QHA)} comes in.
-Quantum harmonic analysis, in the sense we understand it in this paper, goes back to the work of Werner \cite{werner84} in the early eighties.
-Quite surprisingly, it then took almost four decades until these methods were used to study operators on the Fock space \cite{Fulsche2020}.
-As it turns out, several deep theorems in this area can be proven in a much simpler way (and even extended) using QHA.
-It is also worth mentioning that Werner's ideas have since been generalized to the affine group \cite{Berge_Berge_Luef_Skrettingland2022} and locally compact abelian groups \cite{Fulsche_Galke2023,Halvdansson2023}.
+Writing Toeplitz operators as convolutions makes it quite obvious which symbols one has to choose to let it go wrong.
+Similarly, writing the Berezin transform as a convolution, makes it much easier to identify its properties (cf. \cite[Question 32]{hagger2023}).
+We provide some more details in the main results section below.